-OCBC seems to be the most start-up friendly financier with a financing product specifically catered to start-ups between 6 months to 2 years operational history called the Business First Loan.
+OCBC seems to be the most start-up friendly financier with a financing product specifically catered to start-ups between 6 months to 2 years of operational history called the Business First Loan.

-It offers up to $100,00 collateral free loan for start-ups subject to credit assessment.
+It offers up to $100,00 collateral-free loan for start-ups subject to credit assessment.

 DBS does not offer any specific start-up loan but does provide a very innovative product termed the Venture Debt Financing programme.

-It offers venture debt for start-ups in growth stage to complement their venture capital without diluting too much equity in exchange for funding.
+It offers venture debt for start-ups in the growth stage to complement their venture capital without diluting too much equity in exchange for funding.

-For more mature companies with at least 2-3 years operational experience, you can consider tapping onto business financing from the 3 banks.
+For more mature companies with at least 2-3 years of operational experience, you can consider tapping onto business financing from the 3 banks.